Ohio Cup: Modern era

 The Spiders were replaced in Cleveland by a minor league team called the Lake Shores in the American League for the 1900 season.
 The AL declared itself a major league for the 1901 season with the Cleveland franchise, then called the Blues, as a charter member.
 The team was later called the Bronchos and Naps before being named the Indians in 1915 and Guardians in 2022.
 Because the two teams are part of different leagues, however, the only chance for them to meet prior to the introduction of Interleague Play in 1997 was in exhibition games or in the World Series.
 The Indians and Reds came close to meeting on three occasions, first when Cincinnati won the tainted 1919 World Series with the Indians 3 1/2 games back in the AL. The following season, the Indians won the World Series with the Reds third in the NL.
 In 1940, the Reds again won the World Series with the Indians finishing one game back in the American League.

 Through 2025, the teams have made the playoffs in the same season four times.
 The first time was in when both teams won their respective division and advanced to their respective League Championship Series.
 The Reds lost the National League Championship Series to the Atlanta Braves to prevent an all-Ohio World Series.
 The Indians won the American League Championship Series, but lost to the Braves in the World Series.

 In both the Reds and Indians qualified as wild-card teams, and both were eliminated in their respective Wild Card Games.
 Both teams qualified as wild card entries in the expanded playoffs, but each lost in the first round.
-In 2025, both teams made the playoffs, but the Reds lost in the 2025 National League Wild Card Series.
+In 2025, both teams made the playoffs with the Guardians winning the AL Central Division and the Reds qualifying as the third wild card team.
+Both, however, lost in their respective wild card series.